-- Students are able to earn a master’s degree in a shorter period of time.
+- Students can earn a master’s degree in a shorter period.

-- The cost for completing a master’s degree is reduced.
+- The cost of completing a master’s degree is reduced.

 - The undergraduate experience is enhanced through involvement in advanced study and research.

-- Students enhance their earnings prospects and are able to enter the workforce at a higher level, sooner.
+- Students enhance their earnings prospects and can enter the workforce at a higher level, sooner.

 Applying to AMP: